 -

-1.5 million dollar settlement for the family of Richard Gonzalez.
-Mr. Gonzales died at a Rikers Island Jail when the NYC Department of Correction failed to properly respond to a medical emergency.
+$1.5 million settlement for the family of Richard Gonzalez.
+Mr. Gonzalez died at Rikers Island Jail due to the NYC Department of Correction's failure to properly respond to a medical emergency.
 Carlson v.
-The City of New York, 17-cv-00172 (SDNY);
+The City of New York, 17-cv-00172 (SDNY).

 -

-1.5 million dollar settlement for the family of Carlos Mercado.
-Mr. Mercado died in Rikers Island Jail when the NYC Department of Correction refused to give him insulin.
+$1.5 million settlement for the family of Carlos Mercado.
+Mr. Mercado died at Rikers Island Jail after the NYC Department of Correction denied him insulin.
 Mercado v.
-The City of New York, 14-cv-06775 (SDNY);
+The City of New York, 14-cv-06775 (SDNY).

 -

-1.4 million dollar settlement for the family of Christian Haley.
+$1.4 million settlement for the family of Christian Haley.
 Mr. Haley died while in the custody of the Department of Correction due to a sudden cardiac event.
 Fernandez v.
-The City of New York, 17-cv-02431 (SDNY);
+The City of New York, 17-cv-02431 (SDNY).

 -